dd32/td-gh-ex/readme.txt

 * Tweak: Page with Posts: sticky + author filter

 = *** Release Notes also found on Help Tab  *** =

+= Version 2.0 =
+* New: Added Customizer Option Interface - Setting options is now a WYSIWYG experience!
+* New: 20+ Google Fonts included and integrated to free theme version.
+* -- Other additions and changes ---
+* New: Columns for post content
+* New: Added Header/Footer Center Content within HTML area option
+* New: Retain Menu Bar Hover BG Color option when open submenus
+* New: Top/Bottom margins on Primary, Secondary, Extra Menu bars
+* New: Character and Word spacing (Xtreme Plus)
+* New: Support for Cryllic, Greek, Hebrew, and Vietnamese character sets with some fonts.
+* Change: Removed WP Appearance : "Theme Options" from core theme. (now included with theme support plugin)
+* Change: Appearance "Theme Options" label changed to "Weaver Xtreme Admin"
+* Change: No longer recommend WP Retina 2x plugin as that functionality is now in WP 4.4
+* Tweak: Default font changed to "Open Sans" from "Arial" to take advantage of Google Fonts.
+* Tweak: #header-html 100% width default
+* Tweak: Changed Footer Area, Container Area, and Info Bar to border-box.
+* Tweak: #content default margin bottom changed to 0.
+This works better with Customizer.
+* Tweak: Changed < hr > height to 2px for default.
+* Tweak: Mini Menu top margin default changed to 0em.
+* Tweak: Added .weaverx_inject_area class to all injection areas
+* Tweak: Added rel="nofollow" to WordPress and Weaver Theme credit links in the footer
+* Fix: Header/Footer HTML center alignment option
+* Fix: misc fixes/tweaks to Version 1.3